hahnyuan/nn_tools/README.md

 ## Pytorch to Caffe

-The new version of pytorch_to_caffe supporting the newest version(from 0.2.0 to 0.3.0) of pytorch.
+The new version of pytorch_to_caffe supporting the newest version(from 0.2.0 to 0.4.0) of pytorch.
-NOTICE: The old version DO NOT supporting the 0.3.0.
 NOTICE: The transfer output will be somewhat different with the original model, caused by implementation difference.

 - Supporting layers types: conv2d, linear, max_pool2d, avg_pool2d, dropout, relu, prelu, threshold(only value=0), batch_norm